CracKOl/Template-zabbix-CNPG-Backups/README.md

 ### 2. Assign to Kubernetes API host

-Choose your existing "Kube API hosts" and assign it the template or create a new host with the macros below.
+- Choose your existing "Kube API hosts" and assign it the template.
+- If you d'ont already have a host to monitor your kubernetes cluster using the API, create a new one an set the macros below.
-Macros to configure:
+- Macros to configure:

 | Macro | Description |
 |-------|-------------|